Tuesday, October 26, 2021

 Hardware Features:

 Most of the instrument's housing is occupied by the padded scintillator (see the diagram above).
 There is also a battery "compartment", and the entire electronics assembly is located in the top end-cap.
 A fixed metal handle with a soft nylon strap handle and a a couple of special finger pulls / attachment points facilitate easy handling and maneuvering of the instrument while searching and digging.
 The enclosure is sealed and waterproof up to the control panel so it can be partly submersed if needed.
-The control panel is water-resistant and can withstand occasional splash of mud, water or light rain and it is easily protected with a transparent plastic "shower cap" and a rubber band when weather conditions deteriorate severely.
+The control panel is water-resistant and can withstand occasional splash of mud, water or light rain and it is easily protected with a transparent plastic "shower cap" and a rubber band in case the weather conditions deteriorate severely.
 There is 1/4" thick Plexiglass bezel protecting the display.

 It was time to put my newly built large NaI(Tl) scintillator to work.